 The reverse of this coin contains the popular design of Britannia by Philip Nathan, surrounded by the radial design first featured on the 2017 Gold Britannia.
 The Britannia motif is generally updated every few years which keeps the design fresh and enhances the collectability of the coins.

 In this design, Britannia is shown standing in front of the sun, standing tall against a gale with her shield, Corinthian helmet and olive branch.

 Around the design of Britannia is the legend ‘BRITANNIA 2020 999.9 FINE GOLD’

 In basic terms, to compete with the Krugerrand.
 The South African coin was the first bullion coin to hold exactly 1oz of gold and after its launch in 1967, it managed to dominate the ever-growing gold investment market.
 With their roots firmly in tradition, the Royal Mint were perhaps slow to recognise and capitalise on the growing demand for bullion coins.
-Exactly 20 years after the Krugerrand launch, the Mint eventually launched the 1oz Britannia coin as a direct competitor to the more-established coin.
+Exactly 20 years after the Krugerrand launch, the Mint eventually launched the 1oz Britannia coin (in 1987) as a direct competitor to the more-established coin.

 We often get asked “Gold Britannias or Gold Sovereigns – which is the best investment?”, so learn more in our YouTube video.

 Due to the popularity of the 1oz gold Britannia coin, several other versions have been spawned.
 The gold version is available in Half, Quarter and tenth ounce sizes, to complement the larger 1oz coin.
 These can be bought in bullion finish or in proof sets which command a premium due to finish and presentation.
 The smaller coins can appeal both to collectors and modest investors who seek smaller, more affordable individual coins.